fastapi/fastapi/docs/en/docs/virtual-environments.md

 ////

-That creates a new virtual environment in a directory called `.venv`.
+That command creates a new virtual environment in a directory called `.venv`.

 /// details | `.venv` or other name